kokspflanze/PServerCMS/docs/general-setup/DONATE.md

 ## CoinPayments Setup

-_CoinPayments is at the moment in ALPHA!_ The implementation is not 100%, that mean i will help with the integration in your project-page.

 ### Config

 Go to `config/autoload/payment.local.php` and add the following. (be careful, it could be possible that you have to merge your existing payment config with the paywant parts)